FAQs

 A bottom blade grinder (or bedknife grinder) ensures the bedknife is perfectly flat and sharp.
 This is critical for maintaining the correct contact between the cylinder and bedknife, which directly impacts cutting performance and turf quality.

-How often should a mower cylinder (also reffered to as a reel or cassette) be ground?
+• How often should a mower cylinder be ground?

-How often you should grind a mower cylinder or cassette depends on usage, but regular spin grinding combined with periodic relief grinding is recommended for maintaining optimal performance and to prevent excessive wear.
+How often you should grind a mower cylinder (also referred to as a reel or cassette) depends on usage and the type of turf maintenance programme being operated.
+The environment, playing surface requirements, top dressing programme and type of grinding performed all affect blade lifespan and how often it needs to be ground.
+Regular spin and relief grinding is recommended for maintaining optimal performance and to prevent excessive wear.
 Additionally, mower cylinders/cassettes can be sharpened and back in operation in under an hour, reducing equipment downtime.

-What are the signs your mower cylinder needs grinding?
+• What are the signs your mower cylinder needs grinding?

 • Poor or uneven cut quality